2004090/CS220-AU-portfolio/README.md

 - 2021-10-21 looked into the github pages and understand the concepts of creating websites by using github pages
 - 2021-11-03 started on the draft of the essay on Microsoft Words
 - 2021-11-04 changed some of the information in index.md file
+- 2021-11-20 get familiar with github and github pages, did some changes in index.md file
-- 2021-11-20 continuing to work on the essay
+- 2021-11-28 continuing working on the essay

 <br>

 ## TODO

 <br>
 - starting on the essay
 - starting on creating the website by using Github pages
 - get familiar with using Github